ddiez/immgen.db/README.md

 # immgen.db

-A package with data from the Immunological Genome Project, available as convenient R objects.
+This package contains data compiled from the [Immunological Genome Project](http://www.immgen.org) (ImmGen).
+Currently it contains expression data and the ontogeny.

 ## Intallation